daniel-citrus/SnakeGame/README.md

 Addition of the Curses Library (continues to move when no input):
   ![](https://i.gyazo.com/aaf138ec6463615af6cb9418bf5bc426.gif)

-Game can now be paused / snake cannot redirect into the opposite direction:
+Game can be paused / snake cannot redirect into the opposite direction:
   ![](https://i.gyazo.com/c659a263532e68554ae4f5242f1330de.gif)